kalekundert/docopt-rewrite/README.md

 - Use module docstring by default.

-- Better unit tests.
+- Better unit tests, and a real parsing library.
 Docopt is pretty buggy.